 Walking is a low-impact activity that offers a number of health benefits.
-A person should take the length and intensity of a walk into account to reap the maximum advantages.
+However, there is limited research on the benefits of going for a walk after a meal.

 However, there are potential downsides to walking after eating.
 These include indigestion and stomach pain.
 A person should consider the length, intensity, and timing of their post-meal walk.